 Mr. Rick Barry of Meridian is partner in the law firm of Hammack, Barry, Thaggard and May, LLP in Meridian.
 Barry received his law degree from the University of Mississippi.
 He is a member of the American Bar Association, Mississippi Bar Association, Lauderdale County Bar Association and the American Health Lawyers Association.
 Mr. Barry was appointed to serve as the Third Congressional District representative.

-Ms. Manda Griffin of Houlka is a registered respiratory therapist, a licensed social worker, registered nurse, and a board certified family nurse practitioner.
+Dr. Manda Griffin of Houlka is a registered respiratory therapist, a licensed social worker, registered nurse, and a board certified family nurse practitioner.
 She received her bachelor’s degree from Mississippi University for Women and her master’s degree from Alcorn State University.
-Ms. Griffin was appointed to serve as a lay representative for the Second Congressional District.
+Dr. Griffin was appointed to serve as a lay representative for the Second Congressional District.

 Mr. Robert Landrum